pouya-haghi/ACiS/MPI/README.md

 192.168.40.12
 ```
 #### Host Configuration Script
+This is a helper function that is used internally to set up the FPGA.
 The host configuration script must named `host_cfg.py` and put into the same directory as `MPI.py` on the host machine (see my example).
 The `host_cfg.py` file must have a function called `setup_host` with the follwoing arguments
 ```
 setup_host(rank_list,  alveo_port, size, xclbin_path, alveo_ipaddr)
 ```